AdaCore/training_material/courses/rust_essentials/090_methods_and_traits/04-deriving.rst

   **Manual** is for **Humans**

-    If you are formatting a string that a user will read (like :rust:`Display`), you usually need a manual implementation to make it look "pretty"
+    If you are formatting a string that a programmer will read (like :rust:`Display`), you usually need a manual implementation to make it look "pretty"